survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 This change gave us a separate file that contains the manifest.
 In the output above it has been marked with `manifest` chunk name.
 Because we are using *html-webpack-plugin*, we don’t have to worry about loading the manifest ourselves as the plugin adds a reference to *index.html* for us.

-Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), work with *html-webpack-plugin* and allow you to write the manifest within *index.html* in order to avoid a request.
+Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin), work with *html-webpack-plugin* and allow you to write the manifest within *index.html* to avoid a request.

 T> To get a better idea of the manifest contents, comment out `parts.minify()` and examine the resulting manifest.
 You should see something familiar there.

 Try adjusting *app/index.js* and see how the hashes change.
 This time around it should **not** invalidate the vendor bundle, and only the manifest and app bundle names should become different.

-T> In order to integrate with asset pipelines, you can consider using plugins like [chunk-manifest-webpack-plugin](https://www.npmjs.com/package/chunk-manifest-webpack-plugin), [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest), or [webpack-rails-manifest-plugin](https://www.npmjs.com/package/webpack-rails-manifest-plugin).
+T> To integrate with asset pipelines, you can consider using plugins like [chunk-manifest-webpack-plugin](https://www.npmjs.com/package/chunk-manifest-webpack-plugin), [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest), or [webpack-rails-manifest-plugin](https://www.npmjs.com/package/webpack-rails-manifest-plugin).
 These solutions emit JSON that maps the original asset path to the new one.

 T> The build can be improved further by loading popular dependencies, such as React, through a CDN.
 That would decrease the size of the vendor bundle even further while adding an external dependency on the project.
 The idea is that if the user has hit the CDN earlier, caching can kick in like here.